Sulabasana/ReactTask/README.md

-Table crated on REACT, it should contain filter and sort option, but i need to figure it out.
+Table crated in react.js, it should contain filter and sort option, but i need to figure it out.